Types of Appliances

 Headgear is used to treat patients whose teeth are in an “overbite”, with the upper jaw forward of the lower jaw, or an “underbite” with the lower jaw forward of the upper jaw.
 Headgear gently “pulls” on your teeth to restrict further forward growth of your upper teeth and jaw.

-The Herbst appliance reduces overbite by encouraging the lower jaw forward and the upper molars backward.
+Speaking of types of orthodontic appliances, The Herbst appliance has an important function in reducing overbite by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12-15months.

 The palatal expander “expands” (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
 Your orthodontist will instruct you about when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.